Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Braced triangulations

+We will use the well known result that the maximal 4-connected subgraphs, or {\em $4$-blocks}, of a plane triangulation $T$ form a tree like structure.
+More precisely we can define the {\em $4$-block tree} of $T$ to be the tree $\cT$ whose vertex set is the union of the set of 4-blocks and the set of separating 3-cycles of $T$, in which a 4-block $D$ is adjacent to a separating 3-cycle $C$ if $C\subseteq D$.

+\paragraph{Proof of Theorem \ref{thm:coincident1}.} We proceed by contradiction.
+Suppose the theorem is false and let $G=(T,B)$ be a counterexample such that $|E(G)|$ is as small as possible.
+If $|V|=5$ then $G\cong K_5$ and the theorem holds since $K_5$ is $uv$-coincident rigid for every edge $uv\in E(K_5)$.
+Hence we may assume that $|V|\geq 6$.
+Consider the following two cases.

-\begin{theorem} Let $G$ be a braced plane triangulation which is obtained from a $4$-connected plane triangulation $T$ by adding a brace $b=xy$ and let $uv\in E(T)$.
-Then $G$ has an infinitesimally rigid $uv$-coincident realisation in $\R^3$. \end{theorem} \begin{proof} We use induction on $|V(T)|$.
-Let $C$ and $C'$ be the faces of $T$ which contain $uv$ and let $S$ be the set of edges of $T$ which lie on an $xy$-path of length two.
-Since $T$ is 4-connected, we have $|V(T)|\geq 6$ with equality only if $T$ is the octahedron.
+\paragraph{\boldmath Case 1: $T$ is 4-connected.} Choose $b=xy\in B$.
+If $T+b\neq G$ then we can apply induction to $G-b$.
+Hence we have $G=T+b$.
+Let $F$ and $F'$ be the faces of $T$ which contain $e=uv$ and let $S$ be the set of edges of $T$ which lie on an $xy$-path of length two.
+Since $T$ is 4-connected, we have $|V|\geq 6$ with equality only if $T$ is the octahedron.

 Suppose $T$ is the octahedron.
-Then $T-(C\cup C')\cong K_2$.
-Let $e$ be the unique edge in $T-(C\cup C')$.
-If $e\in S$ then $b$ is incident with an end vertex of both $uv$ and $e$ and, up to symmetry, there is a unique choice for $uv$ and $b$.
-We can now use a direct computation to find a $uv$-coincident realisation of $G$ in $\R^3$.
-Hence we may assume that $e\not\in S$.
-Then $G/e\cong K_5$ and it is easy to see that every generic $uv$-coincident framework $(G/e,p)$ is infinitesimally rigid.
-We can now use Lemma \ref{lem:split} to construct an infinitesimally rigid $uv$-coincident framework $(G,p')$.
+Then $T-V(F\cup F')\cong K_2$.
+Let $f$ be the unique edge in $T-V(F\cup F')$.
+Then $f$ is $uv$-admissible.
+If $f\in S$ then $b$ is incident with an end-vertex of both $e$ and $f$ and, up to symmetry, there is a unique choice for $e$ and $b$.
+Taking $e=uv$, $f=wz$ and $b=uz$ we have $G-w+g\cong K_5$ for a unique edge $g$ joining two neighbours of $w$ and we can now use Lemma \ref{lem:1ext} to obtain an infinitesimally rigid $uv$-coincident realisation of $G$ from an infinitesimally rigid $uv$-coincident realisation of $K_5$.
+Hence $f\not\in S$.
+Then $G/f\cong K_5$ and $G/f$ is $uv$-coincident rigid.
+Since $f$ is $uv$-admissible, Lemma \ref{lem:split_uv} now implies that $G$ is $uv$-coincident rigid.

-Hence we may assume that $|V(T)|\geq 7$.
-Lemma \ref{lem:contractedge1} implies that there exists an edge $e\in E(T)\setminus (E(C)\cup E(C')\cup S)$ such that $T/e$ is 4-connected.
-We can now apply induction to deduce that any generic $uv$-coincident framework $(G/e,p)$ is infinitesimally rigid and then use Lemma \ref{lem:split} to construct an infinitesimally rigid $uv$-coincident framework $(G,p')$. \end{proof}